 Having an attachment to the place we call home is probably an innate human nature.
-Prophet Muhammad s.a.w. expressed a deep sense of love to his birthplace, Makkah.
+Prophet Muhammad s.a.w. expressed a deep sense of love for his birthplace, Makkah.
 When the divine decree instructed him to leave Makkah for Madinah to seek refuge for his followers and himself, he did it with a pinch of sadness.

 However, there are some who perpetuate narratives which are at odds with the way the majority of Muslims have been able to co-exist peacefully and confidently.
-They may have developed self-conflicting ideas on this matter due to misunderstanding of religious texts and/or being influenced by problematic ideologues.
+They may have developed self-conflicting ideas on this matter due to misunderstanding religious texts and/or being influenced by problematic ideologues.

 Let us uncover the perceived tensions that arise from this issue.